NicolasBernaerts/openwrt-scripts/README.md

 openwrt-scripts
 ==============

-Various scripts for DNS-323 running funplug 0.7.
+Various scripts for devices running OpenWRT.

 All installation informations are available from http://bernaerts.dyndns.org/nas